RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/technical_manual.md

   - `review_status`

 Variant Summary Records are updated by ClinVar during the first Thursday of every month.
-The date that the VSRs were last modified is stored in clinvar.db, in the following table and header" download
+The date that the VSRs were last modified is stored in clinvar.db, in the following table and header:
+- download
   - `last_updated`

 ### 4.2 Variant databases (`databases/<variant database>.db`)